Burn Wound Infections

 Key Highlights:

-- Exploratory Phase I/II Study where five patients were treated for up to two weeks, with results showing R327G was safe and well-tolerated.
+R327G has been evaluated in an exploratory Phase I/II clinical study, where patients with burn wounds were treated for up to two weeks.
+The study demonstrated that R327G was safe and well tolerated.

 In parallel, Recce has entered into an active research partnership with the U.S. Army Medical Research Institute of Infectious Diseases (USAMRIID) to test R327 against high-priority biothreat pathogens, reinforcing the platform’s dual-use potential in both combat and biodefense contexts.